brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 The delegation to NS names "A" and "B", along with the DS record protecting/encoding "A" and "B", results in the DNS transport that is signaled for "A" and "B" being applied to the domain being delegated.
 This transport will include ADoT IFF the transport for "A" and "B" has included ADoT via DNS records.

 ### Examples
-No additional configutation is needed, beyond use of authority servers which signal DoT support.
+No additional configuration is needed, beyond use of authority servers which signal DoT support.
 The following examples assumes the previous DNS records are provisioned:

         example.com NS ns1.example.net. // does not support ADoT